-Sherene Shalhub, MD (pronounced “shal-hoob”) is an Assistant Professor of Vascular Surgery at the University of Washington.
+Sherene Shalhub, MD (pronounced “shal-hoob”) is board certified in vascular surgery and general surgery, and serves as an Assistant Professor of Vascular Surgery at the University of Washington.
 Her practice includes the use of open surgical techniques as well as minimally invasive wire and catheter-based interventions for the treatment of vascular disease.

 Dr. Shalhub most recently served as an attending staff surgeon at the Memorial Hermann Heart & Vascular Institute in Texas Medical Center with a faculty appointment as Assistant Professor in the Department of Cardiothoracic and Vascular Surgery at the University of Texas Health Science Center at Houston.
 She earned her medical degree from the Morsani College of Medicine at the University of South Florida in Tampa and then completed her general surgery residency and vascular surgery fellowship at the University of Washington in Seattle.
 In addition, she completed a Master of Public Health degree at the University of South Florida and a postdoctoral trauma research fellowship at the University of Washington.

 Patient Care Philosophy